JuliaSpaceMissionDesign/CalcephProvider.jl/README.md

 ## Documentation

-For further information on this package and on the CALCEPH library see the package [documentation](https://juliaspacemissiondesign.github.io/CalcephEphemeris.jl/stable/), the offical CALCEPH [website](https://www.imcce.fr/inpop/calceph) or its original [Julia wrapper](https://github.com/JuliaAstro/CALCEPH.jl) page.
+For further information on this package and on the CALCEPH library see the package [documentation](https://juliaspacemissiondesign.github.io/CalcephEphemeris.jl/stable/), the official CALCEPH [website](https://www.imcce.fr/inpop/calceph) or its original [Julia wrapper](https://github.com/JuliaAstro/CALCEPH.jl) page.